Natural – Local – Grass fed – Sustainable Beef

-Round cuts include round steak, london broil, beef tips, stew meat, etc.
+Round cuts include round steak, beef tips, stew meat, etc.

-Other include short ribs, liver, soup bones, etc
+Other include short ribs, soup bones, organ meats, etc

 We sell our beef in quarter, half and whole beef quantities.
 The majority of our our customers prefer quarters, since it is a reasonable amount of beef without requiring too much freezer space.
 When you are ready, simply complete the form on the “Order” page to get started.
 If you are ordering a half or whole to split among friends or family, we are happy to generate multiple Paypal invoices for each party.